TheLokiDev/Coingecko-Trending-Bot/README.md

 # Coingecko-Trending-Bot
-A CMC Trending bot to make your Token Trending on Coinmarketcap Using Python Software. @TheLokiDev
+A CG Trending bot to make your Token Trending on CoinGecko Using Python Software. @TheLokiDev

 </p>